-The result of spending so much time working as a writer was, as you might imagine, that I did as little homework as I thought I could get away with during my fourth and fifth years.
-Lack of prep was my usual reason for getting detentions, and by year 11 I was good at getting them.
+The result of spending so much time working as a writer was, as you might imagine, that I did as little homework as I thought I could get away with during years 10 and 11.
+Lack of prep was my usual reason for getting detention and, by year 11, I had become good at getting them.
 My exasperated maths teacher, fed up that I had not done any past papers in the run up to GCSEs, took a leaf out of the movie Breakfast Club and gave me a Saturday detention so I would at least have some focussed time to practice.
-Saturday detention was seen at Dulwich, like many schools in the UK, America and Ireland, as more serious punishment than an ordinary after-school detention (but where suspension would be much too severe).
+(Saturday detention was seen at Dulwich, like many schools in the UK, America and Ireland, as more serious punishment than an ordinary after-school detention, but where suspension would be much too severe.)
 At 9am on Saturday I turned up, in school uniform, to share the morning with half a dozen others in the unlucky sounding Room 13 of the college’s imposing Grade II-listed south block.

 Having done a grand total of 30 minutes’ revision, I sailed through my GCSEs, and then spent the summer hols working for four magazines simultaneously.
 It occurred to me that I could drop out of education and earn a reasonable living as a writer – but I considered that only for a few minutes.